Zaha Hadid – The MAXXI Museum Rome – part 2

 The structural concept emerges in the main temporary exhibition gallery, photo © Inexhibit, 2015.

-The roof of the new building is actually a complex apparatus, constituted of upper and lower double-glazing structures, provided with a sunscreen system composed of adjustable metal louvers; the roof structure also accommodates the artificial lighting system.
+The roof of the new building is a complex apparatus, constituted of upper and lower double-glazing structures, provided with a sunscreen system composed of adjustable metal louvers; the roof structure also accommodates the artificial lighting system.

 MAXXI museum Rome Zaha Hadid Inexhibit 09